sircoon4/optimism-op-geth/README.md

 ./geth --datadir ./blockchainData init ./genesis.json
 ```

 `genesis.json` file looks like this.
 You have to change `extradata` and `alloc` property depending on the account you made.
-And you can change `balance` of `alloc` arbitrary.
+And you can change `balance` of `alloc` arbitrarily.
 In this config, we use `clique` for setting up as a PoA network.
 See https://geth.ethereum.org/docs/fundamentals/private-network#clique-example for more informations.

 ```shell
 {